nix-community/infra/terraform/README.md

 # Terraform

-Only used for DNS management right now.
+Used for DNS management and creating hydra projects.